SeriousOldMan/Simulator-Controller/Docs/AI Race Strategist.md

 Cato can use strategies that have been created with the ["Strategy Workbench"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Strategy-Workbench) during a race.
 When a race session starts, Cato looks for a currently defined strategy and checks, whether this strategy has been defined for the same car and track in the same conditions and whether the duration of the upcoming session is identical to that defined in the strategy.
 If all these aspects match, Cato will use the given strategy during the race.
 If there is a pitstop upcoming, Cato will actively inform you and will, as long as you accept it, hand over all settings for the pitstop to Jona for further handling.
 The pitstop will be planned and prepared for a specific lap and if you are in this lap, all settings will be entered into the Pitstop MFD of the current simulation without any necessary interaction from your side.

 The Engineer, however, may revise parts of the request of the Strategist, especially for the last stint, because he has a much more precise understanding of the car state, fuel consumption, tyre wear, and so on.
 Those changes are only applied, if they are in accordance with the race rules.

+As said above, Cato is also able to derive a strategy *on the fly* based on the supplied race rules in the "Race Settings" as long as enough data about the current car / track combination is available in the "Session Database".
+If this is possible, Cato will tell you that a strategy is available immediately after the end of the learning phase.
+This strategy may not be as sophisticated as a predefined strategy, but for the purpose of simple sprint races with one or two pitstops, going this route will be more than good enough.

 Important: Cato keeps track of your pitstops, if you visit the pit after being called and with a preparation done by Jona.
 But Cato also checks whether the current lap fits to the strategy, if you visit the pit *on your own*.
 As long as the current lap is equal to the lap planned in the strategy +/- the number of laps defined as the pitstop window in the settings, it will count as a valid pitstop with regards to the strategy.
 Since most simulators do not flag a stop in the pits, whether it is a normal one, or whether it is for serving a penalty, this can lead to *problems* in those special cases, when you got a penalty and serve it right before the next planned pitstop.
 Cato tries to cope with that, but is not always successful.
 Sometimes, Cato will come up with a strategy revision after you have been in the pit for serving a penalty (depending on the conditions and the initial race rules), if you  have enabled automatic strategy revisions in the settings.
 Be sure to check the revised strategy before accepting it, since Cato may count the penalty serving as a valid pitstop against the pitstop rules.
 If in doubt, reject the recommendation.